 - Market Analysis – Compare two different imported data layers or a query result.
 Derive distances between locations or appended demographic data to imported data.
 Define an addressable market.

 - Calculate Data Columns – Combine data columns or multiply and divide data columns.
-Create ratios between your imported data and MBO demographic data, then access the results in all the above places
+Create ratios between your imported data and Map Business Online demographic data, then access the results in all the above places

 Use the Unique ID Feature